OriginDOCS

 The virtual market is a routing and display configuration; it is not a separate orderbook.
 Risk, funding, open interest, and position records are all maintained on the canonical USD market.

-Price Construction
+Mark Price Construction for Virtual Markets

 The displayed bid/ask spread for a virtual market reflects both the asset perp spread and the FX spread: